rohit18247/rohit18247/README.md

 - 👋 Hi, I am Rohit!
 I have completed my master's from IIIT-Delhi.
-I have worked on multiple data analysis projects as well as extensively worked on honing data visualization and data story telling skills.
+I have worked on multiple data analysis projects as well as extensively worked on honing data visualization and story telling skills.
 - 📫 Reach me via : rohit18247@iiitd.ac.in.

 <!---